 English has no grammatical gender so all words use the article the.
-Spanish only has the masculine and feminine, but is is easily distinguishable.
+Spanish only has the masculine and feminine, but it is easily distinguishable.
 Words that end with -a are feminine (la casa, la niña, la cara) and words that end in -o are masculine (el carro, el espejo, el niño).

 You’d think that the German neutral would apply to inanimate objects but that is not the case.
 The girl (das Mädchen) is neutral.
 So is the child (das Kind).
 There are some rules for gender, but they don’t apply to every word, so you have to memorize the word and the appropriate article.

 In both English and Spanish the plural of most words is formed by adding an –s to the end, but that would be too easy in German.
-There are a multitude of endings -s, -en, -e, -er, -n, and sometimes you have to add an umlaut (the two dots above vowels) to create the plural as in die Kuh (the cow) = die Kühe.
-Like the gender, the rules are all over the place, so you have to memorize the plural of each word.
+There is a multitude of endings -s, -en, -e, -er, -n, and sometimes you have to add an umlaut (the two dots above vowels) to create the plural as in die Kuh (the cow) = die Kühe.
+Like with gender, the rules are all over the place, so you have to memorize the plural of each word.

 3. Grammatical case